Chinese, Philippine ships collide in South China Sea – DW – 08/19/2024

 How did the Philippines respond?

-The Philippine government meanwhile said that two of its ships were damaged in the collision, which it blamed on "unlawful and aggressive manoeuvres" by China.
+The Philippine government meanwhile said that two of its ships were damaged in the collision, which it blamed on "unlawful and aggressive maneuvers" by China.

-"These dangerous manoeuvres resulted in collisions, causing structural damage to both PCG (Philippine Coast Guard) vessels," said Jonathan Malaya, a spokesperson for the national security council and Manila's South China Sea task force.
+"These dangerous maneuvers resulted in collisions, causing structural damage to both PCG (Philippine Coast Guard) vessels," said Jonathan Malaya, a spokesperson for the national security council and Manila's South China Sea task force.

 Manila said that the two coast guard vessels, Cape Engano and Bagacay, were on their way to resupply personnel stationed on Flat Island.